 As a law student, Professor Mertz won the John Paul Stevens Prize for graduating first in her class, the Lowden-Wigmore Prize for best student-written law review article, and the Wigmore Fellowship.
 She clerked for Judge Richard D. Cudahy, U.S. Court of Appeals for the Seventh Circuit, and served as a PILI Fellow at the Lawyers' Committee for Civil Rights under Law.
 Before attending law school, she earned a Ph.D. in Anthropology from Duke University and held the position of Project Director for the Law & Language Project at the Center for Psychosocial Studies, in Chicago.

 Professor Mertz has taught courses in legal process, family law, and the sociology of law at Wisconsin, and she collaborates with Professor Mansfield in developing combined clinical and social science training for UW law students.
-She has also recently taught courses covering topics in anthropology, law-and-language, and interdisciplinary expertise at Princeton University.

 [Mertz, ed.]
 The Use of Social Science in Legal Decisions (Ashgate, 2008)